Mouhamedamin09/StreamIn-front/DEPLOYMENT_GUIDE.md

 ## 🛠️ Option 1: DigitalOcean App Platform (Recommended)

+### 🔄 Deployment Process Overview

+The deployment happens in this order:

+1. **Deploy first** → Get your app URLs
+2. **Configure environment variables** with the actual URLs
+3. **Redeploy** → App works correctly

+This is because DigitalOcean generates random URLs that you can't predict beforehand.

 ### Step 1: Prepare Your Repository

 1. **Push your code to GitHub/GitLab:**